 - scheduled generators and non-scheduled generators may make a claim for compensation if they incur a net loss from the supply of energy over an eligibility period.
 This would be due to the application of an administered price cap in the region in which the generator is located or in a region into which the generator is exporting power; - scheduled network service providers may make a claim for compensation if they incur a net loss from the supply of energy over the eligibility period due to the application of an administered price cap in a region into which it is transporting power; - a market participant may make a claim in respect of a scheduled load if they incur a net loss from the consumption of energy over the eligibility period.
-This would be due to the application of an administered floor price in the region in which the scheduled load is located or any region that is importing power from a region where the spot price is capped by an administered floor price; and - an ancillary service provider may make a claim for compensation if they incur a net loss from the supply of ancillary services over an eligibility period in the region in which an administered price cap or administered floor price applied.
+This would be due to the application of an administered floor price in the region in which the scheduled load is located or any region that is importing power from a region where the spot price is capped by an administered floor price; - a demand response service provider may make a claim for compensation if, over an eligibility period, they incur a net loss from the provision of wholesale demand response from a wholesale demand response unit located in a region where an administered price cap applied; and - ancillary service providers (including demand response service providers) may make a claim for compensation if they incur a net loss from the supply of ancillary services over an eligibility period in the region in which an administered price cap or administered floor price applied.

-Additional detail on eligibility for scheduled network service providers, scheduled loads and ancillary service providers is provided in section 8.
+Additional detail on eligibility for scheduled network service providers, scheduled loads, ancillary service providers and demand response service providers is provided in Appendix C.

-This starts from the first trading interval when the spot price is set by the administered price cap or administered floor price, until the last trading interval of that day.
+3 This starts from the first trading interval when the spot price is set by the administered price cap or administered floor price, until the last trading interval of that day.